How to make a will using video-conferencing software

 However, some people have understandably turned to platforms such as Zoom or FaceTime while self-isolating or shielding during COVID-19 to get their affairs in order.

-Although the new law didn’t come into effect until September, it has been backdated to apply to any will made from 31 January 2020.
+Although the new law won't come into effect until September, it is expected to be backdated to apply to any will made from 31 January 2020.

-The decision to allow wills to be witnessed remotely will initially be in place for two years, until 31 January 2022.
+The decision to allow wills to be witnessed remotely will initially be in place for two years, from that moment in time until 31 January 2022.

 The Government hopes this will help alleviate the difficulties some people have encountered when making wills during the pandemic.